bunkbed-tech/backbone/README.md

 # backbone

-Bunkbed uses an on-premises server instead of cloud for our various projects in order to keep costs low and to use as many open source tools as possible.
-This server runs nixOS and hosts our source code, CI/CD, website, etc.
+backbone is the infrastructure behind our projects

+We choose to host the entirety of our company's efforts on an on-premises server instead of cloud not because it is easy, but because it is hard.

+## Details

+This project helps us keep as many tools totally supported by free and open source software as possible.

-## Tools
+### Tools Used

 - nixOS
 - Forgejo